 Need?
-No. And if I were a litigation attorney who made money off of people’s mistakes, I’d say don’t have one and let the chips fall where they may — better yet, let state law govern your rights and duties.
+No. But if I were a litigation attorney who made money off of people’s mistakes, I’d say “Don’t have one and let the chips fall where they may — better yet, let state law govern your rights and duties.”
 But I’m in the business of preventative law.
 So, yes, you should have an operating agreement.
-Just by way of example, without one, and your partner dies, you’ll become partner’s with your dead partner’s surviving spouse — think about that one for a minute.
-No way out of that without a written operating agreement providing for a buy-out.
+Just by way of example, without one, the death of your partner will cause you to become partners with your dead partner’s surviving spouse — think about that one for a minute.
+There’s no way out of that without a written operating agreement providing for a buy-out.

 Do I need an operating agreement for my LLC?

 Since 1993, I have represented hundreds of businesses and individuals in a variety of industries.
 Small business legal advising . . . that's my thing.